 During the 2018 fiscal year, management determined there were indicators of impairment on its remaining properties, and accordingly, recorded an impairment charge of \$5,092,012.

 Quarterly Information.

-The following table table provides a brief summary of the Company's financial operations.
+The following table provides a summary of the Company's financial operations.
 For the more detailed information, refer to the Consolidated Financial Statements.